deso-protocol/docs/README.md

 #### Premium Messages

 Most creators get a torrent of spam in their message inbox on social media.
-With BitClout they could make it so that only people who own a certain amount of their coin can message them, or they could simply rank and prioritize messages from the largest holders of their coin.
+With DeSo they could make it so that only people who own a certain amount of their coin can message them, or they could simply rank and prioritize messages from the largest holders of their coin.
 Alternatively, they can make it so that a certain amount of their coin must be paid to them directly in order for the message to actually enter their inbox.
 All of this would increase demand for their coin while helping to minimize spam for the creator.

 #### Sponsored Posts